lsu-ddem/intro-to-esports/content/3_Collegiate and High School Esports/collegiate-esports-lesson.md

 * W﻿hy is the story important or worth discussing?
 * W﻿hat are the implications/outcomes?

 Proceed to talk through the presentation linked above in resources.

-S﻿KELETON PLAN

-S﻿tudent Org - Structure/Operationss

-S﻿port Club - Intramural/Recreation

-V﻿arsity - Where is Varsity held?

-O﻿utliers - University of Kentucky

-C﻿hris Postell research.

-C﻿ollegiate tournaments - CCA into CRL, CLoL/VALORANT, Heroes of the Dorm, Collegiate Dungeon Race